benborgers/ben.page/src/content/posts/xanten.md

 We walked to an ATM, and along the way we saw bars and grocery stores advertising that they were only accepting cash.

-Then we learned that the ATMs weren't working either, and in the end slightly underpaid with the cash that we did have.
+Then we learned that the ATMs weren't working either, and in the end slightly underpaid the restaurant with the cash that we had with us.

 ## May 17th